neuronflicker/CTF/UCF/Pwn_mem-test/README.md

 |Argument1|
 |Argument2|

-So we need to set up the stack like this.
+So we need to set up the stack like that for our call to `win_func()`.
 We can set the return address to the original return address we've overwritten, and the argument can be the address of `hint`.
 Therefore our stack should be:
 | Stack frame | Description |
 |-------------|-------------|
 |AAAAAAAA...| Overflowed buffer|